Unveiling nanolaser physics: Non-Perturbative Measurement of the Lasing-Mode Photon Population at the Sub-Picoseconds and Nanometer Scale: Results

 So far, we have discussed the temporal dynamics of the photon inside the cavity, and will now turn to the spatial mapping of the near field of the lasing mode with sub-wavelength resolution.
-Indeed, due to their large diameters (between 400 and 500 nm), the NWLs sustain two types of cavity excitation: Fabry-Perot modes (FPM) and whispering cavity modes (WGM) \cite{coulon_gan_2012}.
+Indeed, due to their large diameters (between 300 and 500 nm), the NWLs sustain two types of cavity excitations: Fabry-Perot modes (FPM) and whispering cavity modes (WGM) \cite{coulon_gan_2012}.
 The far-field emission pattern is different for both kind of modes and are observed in $\mu$PL experiments (see SI).

-In order to characterize the near-field profiles of the bare cavity modes (i.e. in absence of external laser pumping), we performed an STEM-EELS hyperspectral imaging experiment on the same monochromated Nion Hermes machine - a technique which had already demonstrated its efficiency in probing such excitations \cite{du_electron_2022,auad_unveiling_2022}.
-Fig.~\ref{Map}a shows a typical EELS study of these NWL.
-The spectrum taken at the side of the NWL exhibits clear peaks that are not visible at the top of the nanowire.
-We identified the WGM with the clear peaks present in the side while on the top of the NWL only a large number of FPM that almost seems continuous is visible \cite{du_electron_2022}.
+In order to characterize the near-field profiles of the bare cavity modes (i.e. in absence of external laser pumping), we performed a STEM-EELS hyperspectral imaging experiment on the same monochromated Nion HERMES machine - a technique which had already demonstrated its efficiency in probing such modes \cite{du_electron_2022,auad_unveiling_2022}.
+We identified the WGM with the clear peaks present in the side while on the top of the NWL only a large number of FPM are visible, that due to the limited spectral resolution appears as a continuous background \cite{du_electron_2022} (SI - Figure S13).
 Fitting the EELS spectrum around 3.3 eV we can separate the contribution of the WGM (amplitude of the peak) and of the Fabry Perrot (Amplitude of the continuous background).
 The different spatial variations of the cavity profile for FPW and WGM are clearly visible and shown on the Fig. \ref{Map}a for E=3.3 eV.

-We can now image the near-field of the NWL when illuminated by the pump laser above the lasing threshold.
+We now image the near-field of the NWL when optically pumped by the fs-laser above the lasing threshold.
 To do so, we perform the same PINEM experiment as before albeit here, the pump-probe delay $t$ is fixed while the impact parameter $\vec{R}$ of the electron beam is raster-scanned over the nanowire.
-The resulting $g(\vec{R})$-maps for two delays - $t=0$ ps (i.e. direct scattering of the pump laser on the nanowire) and $t=3.6$ ps (lasing NWL cavity) - are shown on Fig.~\ref{Map}b.
-The second delay was chosen so because the pump power being slightly above the lasing threshold ($P = 0.31$ mW), the onset time is of about 2 ps after optical excitation (see SI).
+The resulting $g(\vec{R})$-maps for $t=3.6$ ps (lasing NWL cavity) - is shown on Fig.~\ref{Map}b.
+The delay was chosen so because the pump power being slightly above the lasing threshold ($P = 0.31$ mW), the onset time is of about 2 ps after optical excitation (see SI).
+The map at $\Delta t=0$ ps (i.e. direct scattering of the pump laser on the nanowire) is shown in the SI.